conceptual-learner/BEAN-BOY/README.md

               7.A unique and challenging boss battle

-Since this was one of our first project during our undergraduate, there are a lot of bugs.
-The coding style and standards might not be up to the mark.
-Please bear with the code.
+Since this was one of our first project during our undergraduate, there are a lot of things to be improved.
+The coding style and UI might not be up to the mark.